Baby Shower Gift Ideas in Canada for 2026: What to Get and What to Skip

 Off-Registry Gifting: How to Check Without Spoiling the Surprise

 Going off-registry is tempting, but it's a delicate move.
-The safest approach is a direct, casual question: "I saw your registry — is there anything you're finding you need that's not on there, or any services that would be helpful?"
-This opens the door for them to mention a specific diaper brand they prefer, a carrier they're researching, or whether they'd welcome a meal delivery contribution.
+The safest approach is a casual question: "Is there anything you need that's not on the registry, or any services that would be helpful?"
+This opens the door for them to mention a specific diaper brand, a carrier they're researching, or whether they'd welcome a meal delivery contribution.

-If you'd rather not ask the parents directly, reach out discreetly to their partner, a close sibling, or their best friend.
-They often know about specific preferences that didn't make it onto the public list — a particular teething toy brand, a type of swaddle fabric, or even a charity the family cares about for a donation in the baby's name.
+If you'd rather not ask the parents directly, reach out discreetly to their partner, a sibling, or a close friend.
+They often know preferences that didn't make the public list — a particular teething toy brand, a swaddle fabric preference, or even a charity the family cares about.

-If you're set on a surprise, lean into universally useful consumables: premium baby wipes from The Honest Company or Water Wipes, plain white onesies in multiple sizes from Carter's or H&M Kids, or a gift card to a well-loved Canadian baby retailer.
-These almost never go wrong because they're things parents will absolutely use, regardless of what's already on the registry.
+If you're set on a surprise, lean into universally useful consumables: Water Wipes or The Honest Company wipes, plain white onesies in multiple sizes from Carter's or H&M Kids, or a gift card to a Canadian baby retailer.
+These almost never go wrong.
+For more guidance on registry etiquette, see Baby Registry Etiquette in Canada.

 Frequently Asked Questions